 10) Destroying the Earth is hard.

-Considering I wrote a book about destroying the Earth a dozen different ways (available for pre-order on amazon.com!), it turns out the phrase “destroying the Earth” is a bit misleading.
+Considering I wrote a book about destroying the Earth a dozen different ways (!), it turns out the phrase “destroying the Earth” is a bit misleading.
 I actually write about wiping out life, which is easy.
 Physically destroying the Earth is hard.

 What would it take to vaporize the planet?
 Let’s define vaporization as blowing it up so hard that it disperses and cannot recollect due to gravity.
 How much energy would that take?

 Think of it this way: take a rock.
 Throw it up so hard it escapes from the Earth.
 That takes quite a bit of energy!
 Now do it again.
 And again.
 Lather, rinse, repeat… a quadrillion times, until the Earth, is gone.
 That’s a lot of energy!
 But we have one advantage: every rock we get rid of decreases the gravity of the Earth a little bit (because the mass of the Earth is smaller by the mass of the rock).
 As gravity decreases, it gets easier to remove rocks.

 If you want to vaporize the Earth by nuking it, you’d better have quite an arsenal, and time on your hands.
 If you blew up every nuclear weapon on the planet once every second, it would take 160,000 years to turn the Earth into a cloud of expanding gas.
 You can use math to calculate this; how much energy it takes to remove rock and simultaneously account for the lowering of gravity.
 If you make some basic assumptions, it takes roughly 2 x 1032 Joules or 200 million trillion Joules.
 That’s a lot.
 For comparison, that’s the total amount of energy the Sun emits in a week.
 It’s also about a trillion times the destructive energy yield of detonating every nuclear weapon on Earth.